 Speech-Language Pathology Assistants in the United States are largely female.
-The average salary of the entire group is approximately $19.81 per hour.
-The pay spectrum stretches from $13.35 per hour to $31.68.
-Residence is the biggest factor affecting pay for this group, followed by experience level.
+The average salary of the entire group is approximately $20.75 per hour.
+Experience level and the particular city each impact pay for this group, with the former having the largest influence.
 For the most part, Speech-Language Pathology Assistants enjoy their work and report high levels of job satisfaction.
-Over a third of professionals in this line of work do not receive benefits; however, the greater part report medical coverage and just under one-half claim dental coverage as well.
-The numbers in this rundown were provided by PayScale's salary survey
+Health benefits are not enjoyed by everyone in this line of work, and nearly two in five lack any coverage at all.
+Medical benefits are reported by the larger part and dental coverage is claimed by more than two-fifths.
+The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Speech-Language Pathology Assistant (SLPA)